 Appeal forms can be secured from the Residence Life Office and the Dean of Students Office.
 All appeals must be submitted in writing within 5 days of receipt of original results.
 While an appeal is being considered or a scheduled appeal hearing is pending, the original sanctions imposed remain in effect.
-The chairperson of a Judicial Board or Board Member (if the chair is unavailable) that rendered a decision under appeal, may be asked to attend an appeal hearing.
+The chairperson of a Judicial Board or Board Member (if the chair is unavailable) that rendered a decision under appeal, may be asked to attend an appeal hearing or respond in writing to the students written appeal.
 A student who appeals is not required to attend, but is entitled to attend and be accompanied by an advisor.
-Notification of appeal decisions shall be communicated within 48 hours after the conclusion of a hearing.
-Outcomes shall be disclosed in writing.
+Notification of appeal decisions shall be communicated within 48 hours after the conclusion of a hearing not counting weekends.
+Outcomes shall be disclosed in writing by email.

 After reviewing an appeal regarding an individual staff member's administrative decisions, the designated staff member hearing the appeal may decide to a. deny the appeal and uphold the original decision or b. grant the appeal and change the original decision.
+All decisions made by the Appellate Board are final.

-After reviewing an appeal regarding a Judicial Board's decision, an Appellate Board may decide to a. deny the request and uphold the decisions of the original Judicial Board, or b. grant the appeal and direct the case to be heard by a college judicial board again.
+After reviewing an appeal regarding a Judicial Board's decision, an Appellate Board may decide to a. deny the request and uphold the decisions of the original Judicial Board, or b. grant the appeal and direct the case to be heard by a new college judicial board.
 In cases where the substance of a request causes the Appellate Board to believe such action is warranted, members of the original board may be replaced or an entirely new board may convene to hear the case.
 All decisions made by the Appellate Board are final.
 Presidential power remains.